Pavlo Shandruk

-Pavlo Feofanovych Shandruk (Павло Феофанович Шандрук; Pawło Szandruk; February 28, 1889 - February 15, 1979) was a general in the army of the Ukrainian National Republic, a colonel of the Polish Army, and a prominent general of the Ukrainian National Army, a military force that fought against the Soviet Union under Nazi German command at the close of World War II.
+Pavlo Feofanovych Shandruk (Павло́ Феофа́нович Шандру́к; Па́вел Феофа́нович Шандру́к; Pawło Szandruk; February 28, 1889 - February 15, 1979) was a general in the army of the Ukrainian National Republic, a colonel of the Polish Army, and a prominent general of the Ukrainian National Army, a military force that fought against the Soviet Union under Nazi German command at the close of World War II.

 Early life

 Shandruk was born in the village of Borsuky, near Kremenets in the Volhynia Governorate of Ukraine in the Russian Empire (present-day Ternopil Oblast, Ukraine).
 He completed his studies in 1911 at the Nizhyn Institute majoring in history and languages and later underwent postgraduate studies at the Alexandrovsk Military Academy in Moscow.

 Military career

 In the First World War Shandruk was the commander of the 3rd Battalion of the 232nd Reserve Infantry Regiment of the Russian Imperial Army.
 With the outbreak of the Russian Revolution, he joined the Ukrainian National Republic in its struggle against both White and Red Russian forces.
 He was successively in command of the Zaporozhian Independent Rifle Battalion, the 9th Infantry Regiment, and the 1st Recruit Regiment of the Ukrainian National Army.
 After the reorganization of the army in 1920, he led the 4th Brigade of the 3rd Infantry Division.
 After the failed Kiev offensive and the subsequent collapse of the Ukrainian National Republic, he was interned in Kalisz, Poland, together with the remaining Ukrainian soldiers.
 He testified for Symon Petliura at Schwartzbard trial along with Mykola Shapoval and Oleksandr Shulhin.

 Until 1936, he worked in different positions for the Ukrainian National Republic government in exile initially led by Symon Petliura.
 In 1936 he joined the Polish Army, after which he obtained further training in the Higher War School.
 Upon the completion of his training, he accepted a commission and was promoted to the rank of major in the Polish Army.
 In 1937, Shandruk started working as a double agent for both Nazi Germany and Poland.

 As a colonel, he fought in the Polish Army in September 1939.
 On 23 September Colonel Shandruk rescued the 19th Polish brigade from annihilation in a trap.
 After the war, he received the Virtuti Militari cross from Władysław Anders for this action.
 After capitulation, Shandruk, as a Polish officer, was captured and sent to a German POW Camp, from where he was later released due to his injuries.
 After falling ill, he was arrested by the Gestapo but set free before the Germans attacked the Soviet Union.
 Shandruk began working for the intelligence section of the Gestapo and denounced numerous Polish ex-officers and partisans who were hiding from the Germans.